 He invited a bunch of girls to come see him fight.
 I remember him talking to me before the fight, joking about how he would have to sneak out because these different girls didn’t know each other.
 I don’t think the girls affected his performance, but losing in front of them ruined his ego.

-He called the trainer the next day and told him that boxing wasn’t for him.
+The day after his loss, he called the trainer and told him that boxing wasn’t for him.
 This kid may have had a promising future.
-He was doing well and just went up against someone with more experience.
+He was undefeated and just went up against someone with more experience.
 But he was too worried about what people thought of him after the loss to continue with his training.

 He didn’t care about the thing in itself.
+I just enjoyed the outcome of fighting.
 He didn’t want to work on the invisible process.
 He only wanted to be liked and adored.
 He cared too much what other people thought about him.